Convert Gigajoule to Kiloelectron-volt (GJ to keV)

 Converting from GJ to keV is a straightforward process.
 Follow these steps to ensure accurate conversions from gigajoule to kiloelectron-volt:

-- Multiply by the Conversion Factor: To convert gigajoule to kiloelectron-volt, multiply the selected GJ value by 6.241509e+24.
-This factor is essential for accurately converting from a larger unit (GJ) to a much smaller unit (keV).
+• Multiply by the Conversion Factor: To calculate gigajoule to equivalent kiloelectron-volt amount, multiply the selected GJ value by 6.241509e+24.

 What is Energy?